erroronline1/caro/readme.md

 Sample response
 ```
-{"status":{"msg":"Matching data has been imported.
+{"response":{"msg":"Matching data has been imported.
 Please verify and be aware of your resposibility for accuracy.
-Only the most recent data for the corresponding field will be inserted.\n\nMake sure to have the correct identifier before submitting!","data":{"text_input":"qwer"},"type":"success"}}
+Only the most recent data for the corresponding field will be inserted.\n\nMake sure to have the correct identifier before submitting!","data":{"text_":"qwer"},"type":"success"}}
 ```

 > GET ./api/api.php/records/exportform/{id}